CEU-Economics-and-Business/ECBS-6001-Advanced-Macroeconomics/ECBS-6001-Advanced-Macroeconomics.md

 ## 3. Reading List
 ### Required
 * Ljungqvist, Lars, Thomas J. Sargent.
 2018.
 Recursive Macroeconomic Theory.
 4th Edition.
 MIT Press. (earlier editions are also fine, but chapter numbering may be different)
-* Cariaini, Petre.
+* Caraiani, Petre.
 2019.
 Introduction to Quantitative Macroeconomics Using Julia: From Basic to State-of-the-Art Computational Techniques.
 Academic Press.
 (Note that the code examples in the book use Julia 0.6.
 We will be using version 1.4, and discuss the necessary changes.)

 ### Recommended